 The COVID-19 pandemic has impacted on the operations of the Council and the impacts are included under the relevant disclosure notes.
-The key impacts in 2020-21 were:
+The key impacts in 2021-22 were:

-• Pursuant to the Inter-Departmental Service Agreement 2016 (as amended), the service provider, the New South Wales (NSW) Department of Customer Service and the Councils have had limited social interactions.
+Pursuant to the Inter-Departmental Service Agreement, the service provider, the New South Wales (NSW) Department of Customer Service and the Councils have had limited social interactions, especially in the first half of the year.
 This resulted in lower than planned travel and stakeholder engagement activities.